 A major obstacle to biofuel efficiency growth is that governments and companies are not willing to invest heavily in something that may not yield solid results for years to come.
 This is simply short-sightedness.
 The science will continue to improve.
 Lack of investment only slows down the process.
 The people who invest heavily now will surely see a huge return in a matter of years.
 Another well-known obstacle in the way of all renewable energies is the huge sums of money tied up in the fossil fuel industry.
 The industry is worth about 7 trillion USD globally.
 No wonder, then, that lobby groups are able so easily to sway policy-makers.

-Regardless of what figures in the US like Rex Tillerson, Sean Hannity, or indeed their president, may say, climate change is a very real and very serious danger.
+Regardless of what figures like the US president may say, climate change is a very real and very serious danger.
 Biofuels are just one example of the many ways in which we can combat this danger, but they are one which will continue to grow in importance for years to come.
 The question is whether our money would be better spent developing renewable energies like solar and wind which require far less land and are thus better for wildlife conservation.
 When it comes to planes, however, grassoline may help to ease the transition to a low-carbon world.
-As the renewable energy sector grows and the fossil fuel sector declines, we should see an increase in biofuel investment and an acceleration of biofuel technology development.
-We can only hope that fossil fuel giants lose their chokehold on governments and investors before it is too late for the planet.
+Every little helps in the fight against the huge and menacing entity that is climate change.